medic/cht-tech-radar-implementers/radar/2023-09-12/couchdb-purge.md

 tags:       [data-use]
 ---

-A purge feature native to CouchDB.
+CouchDB Purge is a purge feature native to CouchDB.
 This feature is unsupported.